mayli10/deep-learning-chatbot/README.md

 Problems with Ubuntu - you need to download tensorflow gpu with a series of other pieces of software.
 You can take this route, but it's time intensive.
 I decided to just leave it to my sample data.

+used nmt-chatbot which provides tools for your bot. it's a set of utitlities sitting on top of tensorflow's nmt code nmt requires tensorflow 1.4.0

+ used cpu instead of gpu because didnt have nvdia card for gpu but doesnt work
+ problem: data storage so plugged in external harddrive mac doesnt allow tensorflow-gpu and this is important

 Step 6: Interact and Test
 ------------------------------
+**Work in Progress!
+Data is still training.
+(It has been 50 hours at this point.
+I'm also using 3 separate servers...!)**

 Results and Reflection
 -----------------------
+**Work in Progress!
+Data is still training.
+(It has been 50 hours at this point.
+I'm also using 3 separate servers...!)**

 Acknowledgements
 -----------------
-Thank you to sentdex, pythonprogramming.net, George Witteman, and Professor Josh deLeeuw for all your help and support.
+Thank you to sentdex, pythonprogramming.net, George Witteman, and Professor Josh deLeeuw for all your help and support!